wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What happens if the tier limit is reached?
 ------------------------------------------

 When the tier limit is reached, the oldest events are removed from your index and placed in cold storage for you to access them.
-To learn more about data logging and storage, see the :ref:`cold storage <cloud_your_environment_accessing_cold_storage>` section.
+To learn more about data logging and storage, see the :ref:`Cold storage <cloud_your_environment_accessing_cold_storage>` section.

 Can I cancel at any time?
 -------------------------